MrModulus/MineAndSeek/README.md

   <br>Rotten Flesh

   > **Passive - Bloodlust**
-  <br>Your ability does not have a cooldown, and Instead uses 4 hearts of health.
+  <br>Your ability does not have a cooldown and instead uses 4 hearts of health.
 If Hunters are successfully hit by your ability, you gain 2 hearts for every Hunter hit.

   > **Active - Why is it Spicy?**
   <br>Fire a large wall-piercing beam of energy that inflicts Nausea and Slows all Hunters in its path for 5 seconds.
 This also damages deployables. *“Pardon me.”*